mars0i/majure/README.md

 would no doubt get easier with practice, but it can't be ignored.
 Over time, I suspect that I'll develop coding patterns that streamline the process of writing MASON models in Clojure.
-For example, there may be MASON classes that I could use but won't, and there may be cases in which I can use `proxy`, `reify`, or even `defrecord` instead of `gen-class`.
+For example, there may be MASON classes that I could use but won't--because getting the functionality I need using pure Clojure is more convenient--and there may be cases in which I can use `proxy`, `reify`, or even `defrecord` instead of `gen-class`.
 (Using `gen-class` is more involved than using these other macros, but `gen-class` can duplicate more of the usual Java class functionality.)

 If you like Java and aren't already a huge fan of Clojure, using MASON with Clojure rather than Java might not be worth the trouble.
 If you